2. A Quick-Start Guide

 - Start SLAPD.

-You are now ready to start the stand-alone LDAP server, slapd(8), by running the command:
+You are now ready to start the Standalone LDAP Daemon, slapd(8), by running the command:

 To check to see if the server is running and configured correctly, you can run a search against it with ldapsearch(1).
 By default, ldapsearch is installed as /usr/local/bin/ldapsearch: